 An alternative is to have the patient use an over-the-counter urinary ovulation prediction kit.
 These kits detect luteinizing hormone (LH) and are highly effective for predicting the timing of the LH surge that reliably indicates ovulation.
 Home kits have a 5 to 10 percent false positive and false negative rate.
 Therefore, serum confirmation can be useful in patients who are unable to detect a urinary LH surge.

-Other methods of determining ovulation, such as serial ultrasounds to follow the development and ultimately the disappearance of a follicle (the most accurate method of documenting ovulation ) and endometrial biopsy to document secretory changes in the endometrium are too expensive or invasive for routine diagnostic assessment of ovulation.
+Other methods of determining ovulation, such as daily ultrasounds to follow the development and ultimately the disappearance of a follicle (the most accurate method of documenting ovulation ) and endometrial biopsy to document secretory changes in the endometrium are too expensive or invasive for routine diagnostic assessment of ovulation.

 If the progesterone concentration is <3 ng/mL, the patient is evaluated for causes of anovulation.
 The minimal work-up includes serum prolactin, thyrotropin (TSH), follicle-stimulating hormone (FSH), and assessment for polycystic ovary syndrome (PCOS).
 The etiology and diagnostic evaluation of anovulation are reviewed separately.
 (See "Etiology, diagnosis, and treatment of secondary amenorrhea".)

 Assessment of ovarian reserve — Diminished ovarian reserve can refer to diminished oocyte quality, oocyte quantity, or reproductive potential.
-The identification of diminished ovarian reserve is an increasingly important component of the initial infertility evaluation as patients are presenting for diagnostic evaluation later in their reproductive lifespan .
+The identification of diminished ovarian reserve is an increasingly important component of the initial infertility evaluation as patients are presenting for diagnostic evaluation later in their reproductive lifespan.
 Guidelines for testing from national organizations are available [7,8].
 However, there is no ideal test for assessing ovarian reserve.
-A number of screening tests are utilized, but no test is highly reliable for predicting pregnancy potential.
+A number of screening tests are utilized, but no single test is highly reliable for predicting pregnancy potential.
 Therefore, coordination of tests provides the best assessment.
 Many (most in Europe) have moved to using anti-müllerian hormone (AMH) level as their main test for ovarian reserve.
 Curiously the test is NOT US Food and Drug Administration-approved, but insurance tends to pay for the test .

 For women over 35 years of age and younger women with risk factors for premature ovarian failure, we suggest testing ovarian reserve with a day 3 FSH level.
 Other tests such as the clomiphene citrate challenge test (CCCT), antral follicle count, and AMH level are utilized by some specialists and in special circumstances.
 These tests have good specificity for predicting a poor response in in vitro fertilization (IVF) cycles, but have more limited value for predicting IVF outcome.